TheDAALab/binlearn/docs/source/contributing.rst

    * ``setup.cfg`` - Tool configurations
    * ``pytest.ini`` - Test configuration

-Thank you for contributing to the Binning Framework!
+Thank you for contributing to the binlearn library!